 Pediatric exams for preventive care should follow and meet the standards as established by the American Academy of Pediatrics (AAP) and referenced through the Bright Futures Guidelines for Health Supervision of Infants, Children and Adolescents.
-Each LHD is responsible for ensuring practice standards/clinical practice is in alignment with the most recent information from the AAP.
+Each LHD is responsible for ensuring their standing orders are in alignment with the most recent information from the AAP.
 The clinical practice, preventive services, periodicity schedule and anticipatory guidance can be found at the following links.
-These are updated periodically by the AAP and LHDs must develop a process for ensuring they are reviewing the latest updates available.
+These are updated periodically by the AAP and LHDs must develop a process for ensuring they are reviewing the latest updates available and that their established local standing orders are following the latest recommendations.